Preparing for and Responding to Denial-of-Service Attacks

-Download ACSC Protect: Preparing for and Responding to Denial-of-Service attacks (PDF), May 2018
+Download ACSC Protect: Preparing for and Responding to Denial-of-Service Attacks (PDF), January 2019

 - using multiple computers to direct a large volume of unwanted network traffic at online services in an attempt to consume all available network bandwidth